 During 1944-1945, used as an emergency airfield.
 On June 10, 1944 during bad weather, C-47A Dakota 42-100628 force landed next to the runway, everyone aboard survived but three nurses aboard were injured.

 This airfield was disused at the end of the war.
 In 1957, reopened as a single runway.
 Airport code: IATA: DGG.
 Fishermans Airfield was closed again in 1984.
 There was an aviation Non-Directional Beacon (NDB) installed at this location but it was later removed.
-A Beechcraft King Air made an emergency landing at Fishermans Airfield then took off again.
+During the 1980s, a Beechcraft King Air made an emergency landing at Fishermans Airfield then took off again.

 Little remains of the landing strip, aside